 That huge mound was really ugly, so we ... ... brought the rest of the ground up to match.”

 Often, the reason the septic designer designed a septic system with a raised bed is that the site is clay.
 If owners fill in around the septic bed with more of that clay soil, they end up making a sort of large, almost impervious bathtub.
 Sooner or later, it will fill up.
 If they also put a layer of clay soil over top, it can fail within months.
-The only material that should be used to level the grade is a good sand.
+The only material that should be used to level the grade is good sand.

 .... cut it off and built a nice-looking retaining wall.”